IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 Not all the generators need to be defined as columns of this file, only those with values different from 0.

-These energy outflows can represent the electric energy extracted from an ESS to produce H2 from electrolyzers, move EVs, produce heat, or as hydro outflows for irrigation.
+These energy outflows can represent the electric energy extracted from an ESS to produce H2 from electrolyzers, move EVs, or produce heat, or the hydro outflows for irrigation.
 Using these outflows is incompatible with the charge of the ESS within the same time step (as the discharge of a battery is incompatible with the charge in the same hour).

-If you have hourly/daily/weekly/monthly/yearly outflow data, you can just input the hourly/daily/weekly/monthly/yearly amount at the first hour of every day/week/month/year.
+If you have hourly/daily/weekly/monthly/yearly outflow data, you can just input the daily/weekly/monthly/yearly amount at the first hour of every day/week/month/year.

 Internally, all the values below 1e-5 times the maximum system demand of each area will be converted into 0 by the model.